cmaureir/progra-alma/lectures/week5/assignment5.rst

    **Hint:** Returning more than one value.

 #.
 The boy has a sticker register of all their albums,
-   but in this time, he is only looking for finish the **Python album**.
+   but in this time, he is only looking to finish the **Python album**.

    The register is a simple list, called ``album_stickers``.